Editorial photograph of an enterprise data integration review against the SAP digital core

 RFC GatewayDirect backend RFC and BAPI callsHigh audit risk if uncontrolled

 SAP audits routinely include the indirect access dimension.
-The publisher's preferred audit posture relies on the SAP managed logs and the RFC trace.
-The buyer side audit posture relies on the customer maintained access control log.
+The publisher preferred audit posture relies on SAP managed logs and the RFC trace.
+The buyer side audit posture relies on the customer maintained access control log paired with a documented integration inventory.

 Three audit posture moves